 “My heroes were not guys in rock bands,” says Tom.
 “They were revolutionaries who were fighting to change the world.
 It looked like we were going to have an opportunity to get in that arena.
 This was an incredible opportunity to engage the planet – not just with our music, but with our ideas.”

 The success of Rage Against The Machine took everyone by surprise, not least Rage Against The Machine.
 They rapidly went from being the outcasts of the Hollywood scene to a lightning rod for the alt-rock movement.
 Rather than blunting their political edge, success only sharpened it – most famously in 1993, when they took to the stage at a Lollapallooza festival show in Philadelphia naked, apart from gaffa tape over their mouths, as a protest against censorship.

 But the pressure-cooker environment that comes with being in a revolutionary left-wing band eventually took its toll.
 Tensions between the bandmembers grew, and Rage split up in 2000 after just three studio albums.
 They have sporadically reformed since – most famously for a one-off gig in London’s Finsbury Park, after a fan-led campaign saw a reissued Killing In The Name trounce the Simon Cowell-backed X-Factor winner Joe McElderry to the 2009 Christmas No.1.
-But they have been inactive since 2011 – a situation that looks unlikely to change soon, with Zack working on new solo material and the other three members now in rap-metal supergroup Prophets Of Rage.

 “Human strife has not changed.
 Racism has not changed.
 Things have actually gone backwards,” says Garth Richardson.
 “Rage Against The Machine wrote an incredible record that was current – and it will be time and time and time again.”